 All of this is avoided by customizing in-home care on an as-needed basis, that can be increased or decreased depending on the relevant needs.

 Read them the signs seniors need assistance to remain at home

-Read, 10 Signs Your Parents Need Assistance To Safely Live At Home, to see an example.
-Reading this together may help them to see they are right on the cusp – or have crossed over – and need to think about their future care/support network.
+Read 10 Signs Your Parents Need Assistance To Safely Live At Home, to see an example.
+Reading this together may help them see they are right on the cusp – or have crossed over – and need to think about their future care/support network.

 Make it all about (financial) business

-What if your parents were in a car accident or experience a sudden illness or episode rendering them unable to speak or make decisions.
+What if your parents were in a car accident or experienced a sudden illness or episode, rendering them unable to speak or make decisions.
 Are they prepared for that?
-If not, this is the perfect time to drop the “you need help,” story and instead, reframe it in the “I need to know what the financial picture is if anything were to happen to you…”.
+If not, this is the perfect time to drop the “you need help” story and instead reframe as, “I need to know what the financial picture is if anything were to happen to you.”